Pierre-Emerick Aubameyang: 2019–2022: FA Cup win and departure

 On 18 July, in their FA Cup semi-final against defending champions Manchester City, Aubameyang scored both goals in a 2–0 win for Arsenal, sending them to the final.
 On 1 August, he converted a penalty and scored the winner in the final, as Arsenal defeated Chelsea 2–1 and Aubameyang lifted his first trophy with the club, becoming the first African to win the FA Cup as a captain.

 On 29 August 2020, Aubameyang scored a goal in normal time and the fifth and winning penalty in a shoot-out win against Liverpool in the Community Shield, after the game ended 1–1.
 On 12 September, he scored in the first league game of the new season the final goal of a 3–0 win away to Fulham.
 On 15 September, Aubameyang signed a new three-year contract with Arsenal.
 On 1 November, he scored a penalty in a 1–0 away win against Manchester United, to grant Arsenal their first Premier League win at Old Trafford since 2006.

 Aubameyang scored two goals for Arsenal in their 3–0 victory over Newcastle United on 18 January 2021.
 However, he did not play in the club's next three matches, in order to tend to his ill mother.
 On 14 February, Aubameyang scored his first Premier League hat-trick in a 4–2 win over Leeds United.
 This took him to 200 career goals across Europe's top five leagues.
 On 25 February, he scored two goals against Benfica in a 3–2 win to secure a place in the Europa League round of 16.
-On 14 March, Aubameyang was left out of the starting line up in the North London Derby against Tottenham, the manager citing disciplinary reasons.
+On 14 March, Aubameyang was left out of the starting lineup in the North London Derby against Tottenham, the manager citing disciplinary reasons.

 On matchday 16 of the 2021–22 season, Aubameyang was omitted from the squad for Arsenal's match against Southampton, with manager Mikel Arteta yet again citing disciplinary reasons.
 Three days later, Aubameyang was stripped of the captaincy.
 On 1 February 2022, Arsenal announced Aubameyang's departure from the club by mutual consent.